-This short course is designed to update experienced gas engineers to enable them to prove their competence in the ACS assessments.
+This short course is designed to update experienced gas engineers and will enable you to prove your competence in the ACS assessments.

 What You Study

-The Core Domestic Natural Gas Safety comprises of core competencies:
+The Core Domestic Natural Gas Safety course comprises the following core competencies:

 - Gas Safety Regulations